 ECoMeS had been specifically designed to follow after the International Coral Reef Symposium (ICRS 2020) .
-Due to Covid-19 and the resultant postponement of ICRS 2020 until July 2021, this Euromarine-funded foresight workshop has also been postponed until 2021.
-The organisers have eventually decided to hold their EuroMarine Foresight Workshop as an hybrid event.
+Due to Covid-19 and the resultant postponement of ICRS 2020, this Euromarine-funded foresight workshop has also been postponed until 6-9 September 2021.
+The organisers are hopeful that this will still be an in-person event.

 In May 2018, the EuroMarine-funded working group ANFORE met at the University of Salento in Lecce, Italy to identify the gaps in knowledge of Marine Animal Forests.
 Their ultimate goal was the creation of a European project to identify and numerically estimate the ecosystem services provided by the animal forests of the world.
 The involved scientists wanted to create a clear unifying picture of these animal forests to be disseminated through the general public and stakeholders, as well as to external working groups.
 During the meeting, the group highlighted as a key area of interest the high-density coral assemblages have been increasingly reported in deep coastal areas and continental shelves at 30–150 m depth in the Mediterranean Sea.
 In the context of the ongoing global change and increase of anthropogenic activities in coastal areas, these ecosystems are highly exposed to direct and indirect threats (e.g. temperature increase, ocean acidification, fishery), which can compromise their long-term viability.
 Yet despite this vulnerability, compared to tropical mesophotic ecosystems, temperate ones have received little research attention.
 As a result, our knowledge on their diversity, structure, ecology, conservation status, and relationship with shallower and deeper ecosystems is still extremely limited.